Azsimuth/kill-la-kill-Minecraft-Addon/README.md

 # Disclaimers:

 Kill La Kill, and it's associated charachter belong to Trigger.
 All i have done is make this addon.
 I am willing to take it down upon the request.
+Studio Trigger wasn't asked for permission for this project.
 Please don't hurt me, i'm just a teen with no money, with a passion for doing things.